Athlyn Green is an avid reader and discusses literary gems she's discovered with fellow enthusiasts.

-There is nothing in his description of Catherine's ghost that could deem her as menacing.
-She has a little hand, she is shivering.
+Nothing in his description of Catherine's ghost could deem her as menacing.
+She has a little hand; she is shivering.
 A melancholy voice sobs and says she had been lost on the moor but has come home and begs to be let in.
 Lockwood sees a child's face.
-While most readers may have been stirred to pity, not Lockwood; he keeps trying to shake her off.
+While most readers may have been stirred to pity, not Lockwood—he keeps trying to shake her off.

 Then in a heartless act of utter brutality, he rubs her little wrist to and fro over the jagged shards of broken window glass until the blood flows freely and stains the bedclothes.
 His behavior is shocking in its cruelty.

-Catherine continues begging and he lies to her and says he will let her in if she releases her grip, but instead, he piles up the books against the hole and closes his eyes and shuts up his ears for over a quarter of an hour, ignoring her pleas.
-Even if he was initially frightened, this should have given him enough time to gather his wits, but even after time has passed, he shows zero compassion for the plight of the young ghost, nor tries to help her, nor, if he didn't feel he could deal with her directly, summons any of the household to come to her aid.
+Catherine continues begging, and he lies to her and says he will let her in if she releases her grip, but instead, he piles up the books against the hole, closes his eyes, and shuts up his ears for over a quarter of an hour, ignoring her pleas.
+Even if he was initially frightened, this should have given him enough time to gather his wits.
+Still, even after time has passed, he shows zero compassion for the plight of the young ghost, nor tries to help her, nor, if he didn't feel he could deal with her directly, summons any of the household to come to her aid.

-When he is discovered by Heathcliff - and remember, this is a chamber that no one is allowed to go in, that Heathcliff believes is haunted - and Heathcliff is understandably startled by hearing a yell in the middle of the night coming from what is supposed to be a vacant room and then seeing the panels of Catherine's bed moving - Lockwood describes Heathcliff's reaction as "cowardly."
+When Heathcliff discovers him—and remember, this is a chamber that no one is allowed to go in, that Heathcliff believes is haunted—and Heathcliff is understandably startled by hearing a yell in the middle of the night coming from what is supposed to be a vacant room and then seeing the panels of Catherine's bed moving - Lockwood describes Heathcliff's reaction as "cowardly."
 This is most interesting considering the cowardly way Lockwood has just reacted to the child ghost.

 And Heathcliff, unlike Lockwood, is quick to wrench open the lattice and beg Catherine to come in.
-He isn't afraid and instead feels grief, anguish and is moved to tears, which Lockwood dismisses as raving and folly, instead of the raw heartfelt emotion it clearly was, which Lockwood seems puzzled over.
+He isn't afraid and instead feels grief and anguish and is moved to tears, which Lockwood dismisses as raving and folly, instead of the raw, heartfelt emotion it clearly was, which Lockwood seems puzzled over.

-Lockwood is heartless and Heathcliff is full of heart, and the heartless one is quick to blame and engage in name-calling.
+Lockwood is heartless, Heathcliff is full of heart, and the heartless one is quick to blame and engage in name-calling.

 - "Terror made me cruel."

-- Lockwood blames a frightful nightmare for his screaming instead of his own cowardice.
+- Lockwood blames a frightful nightmare for his screaming instead of his cowardice.

-- He blames Zillah for putting him in the chamber, after previously refusing to sleep with either Joseph or Hereton (bed-sharing was a common practice in times past).
+- He blames Zillah for putting him in the chamber after refusing to sleep with Joseph or Hareton (bed-sharing was a common practice in the past).

 When Heathcliff takes him to task about his making noise in the middle of the night, Lockwood also blames the ghost, calling Catherine a fiend that would have strangled him.

-When Heathcliff says that Lockwood's childish outcry has sent sleep to the devil for him, self-absorbed Lockwood says that it has prevented his sleeping, as well.
+When Heathcliff says that Lockwood's childish outcry has sent sleep to the devil for him, self-absorbed Lockwood says that it has also prevented his sleeping.

 Lockwood claims to be very weak but has the energy to sit up talking for hours with the housekeeper.

-Chapters Four to Nine - Self-Absorption & Little Concern for Others
+Chapters Four to Nine: Self-Absorption and Little Concern for Others

-Lockwood arrives back at the Grange around noon the next day but in his typical fashion, and in spite of claiming he was as "feeble as a kitten," a few short hours later, he seeks stimulation and attention, so when Mrs. Dean brings in his supper, he detains her, wanting company.
+Lockwood arrives back at the Grange around noon the next day, but in his typical fashion, and despite claiming he was as "feeble as a kitten," a few short hours later, he seeks stimulation and attention, so when Mrs. Dean brings in his supper, he detains her, wanting company.
 Regardless of what other duties she may have had to finish up or her plans for the evening, she is expected to sit and entertain him.

 When he mentions he stays up late and sleeps in until 10:00 AM, she says that a person should have half their work done by that time in the morning (confirming that she has to rise early to fulfill her duties).